Srgusev/GenPasw/README.md

 :radio_button: must contain at least one digit
 :radio_button: must contain at least one special character (!&? and other)

-:bulb: The new changes are likely to be.
+:bulb: There will be new changes.
-Plans: to write more complex code generation and for all
+Plans: write a more complex generation code.